Forest-Economics-Goettingen/woodValuationDE/README.md

 referring to the volume over bark of the standing trees to be harvested (German
 unit: Vfm) as usually provided by yield tables and single-tree simulation models.
-Volume losses due to harvest cuts and residues (in German: X-Holz and NVD-Holz), e.g. due to fixed assortment length, are applied based on the harvest quantity functions: <a href="#fct_vol_salable"><em>vol_salable()</em></a>
+Volume losses due to harvest cuts and residues (in German: X-Holz and NVD-Holz), e.g., due to fixed assortment length, are applied based on the harvest quantity functions: <a href="#fct_vol_salable"><em>vol_salable()</em></a>
-provides the share of salable volume relative to the volume over bark of the standing trees that are to be harvested.
+provides the share of salable volume relative to the volume over bark.
 It represents the volume that is utilized and taken out of the forest stand and is the relevant volume unit for the revenues.
+It includes all pulpwood, sawlogs, and private fuel wood.
 <a href="#fct_vol_skidded"><em>vol_skidded()</em></a> provides the share of
-skidded volume relative to the volume over bark of the standing trees that are to be harvested.
+skidded volume relative to the volume over bark.
 This volume share is delivered to the forest road and represents the relevant volume unit for remuneration for the logging (harvesting and skidding), i.e. the harvest costs.
-The salable volume is higher than the skidded volume since it also includes the private fuelwood usage, which is not delivered to the forest road.
+The salable volume is higher than the skidded volume since it also includes the private fuel wood, which is not delivered to the forest road by the forest enterprise.

 Accordingly, <a href="#fct_wood_revenues"><em>wood_revenues()</em></a> estimates the revenues per cubic meter of salable wood [EUR m<sup>-3</sup>] and